matthewdavidrichardanderson/mfb-loader/README.md

 ## Status

+MFB Loader is currently only considered compatible with The Legend of Zelda:
+Twilight Princess.
+Other games may work, but can have issues or may not boot at all.

 The current build loads physical Wii discs and applies video settings while the game is loaded.
 Framebuffer scaling, deflicker control, supported aspect-ratio patching, and the two known 480p pixel-fix variants are connected to the game